-Under both IFRS 9 and IAS 39, interest income and expense is recorded using the effective interest rate (EIR) method for all financial instruments measured at amortised cost.
+Interest income and expense is recorded using the effective interest rate (EIR) method for all financial instruments measured at amortized cost.
 The EIR is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instrument or, when appropriate, a shorter period, to the net carrying amount of the financial asset.

-The EIR (and therefore, the amortised cost of the asset) is calculated by taking into account any discount/premium on acquisition, fees and costs that are an integral part of the EIR.
-The Group recognises interest income using a rate of return that represents the best estimate of a constant rate of return over the expected life of the loan.
-Hence, it recognises the effect of potentially different interest rates charged at various stages, and other characteristics of the product life cycle (including prepayments, penalty interest and charges).
+The EIR (and therefore, the amortized cost of the asset) is calculated by taking into account any discount/premium on acquisition, fees and costs that are an integral part of the EIR.
+The Group recognizes interest income using a rate of return that represents the best estimate of a constant rate of return over the expected life of the loan.
+Hence, it recognizes the effect of potentially different interest rates charged at various stages, and other characteristics of the product life cycle (including prepayments, penalty interest and charges).

 If expectations regarding the cash flows on the financial asset are revised for reasons other than credit risk.
 The adjustment is booked as a positive or negative adjustment to the carrying amount of the asset in the statement of financial position with an increase or reduction in interest income.
-The adjustment is subsequently amortised through interest and similar income in the income statement.
+The adjustment is subsequently amortized through interest and similar income in the income statement.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2019 x) Revenue recognition (continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2020 w) Revenue recognition (continued)